Green tea is so good for you that it's even got some researchers raving.

 "It's the healthiest thing I can think of to drink," says Christopher Ochner, PhD.
 He's a research scientist in nutrition at the Icahn School of Medicine at Mount Sinai Hospital.
-"Green tea is beyond a super food."

 What’s good for the heart is usually good for the brain; your brain needs healthy blood vessels, too.
 In one Swiss study, MRIs revealed that people who drank green tea had greater activity in the working-memory area of their brains.
 Green tea has also been shown to help block the formation of plaques that are linked to Alzheimer's disease.

 Green tea seems to help keep blood sugar stable in people with diabetes.
 Because catechins lower cholesterol and blood pressure, they can help protect against the damage a high-fat diet can cause, Ochner says.

 What About Weight Loss?

 Sorry, but no drink or food melts the pounds off.
 While some evidence suggests that the active ingredient in green tea, EGCG, may help you drop a few pounds, other studies show no effect.